As of the group stage, LED advertising boards for all matches will be used.

 no person attending the match may, without UEFA’s prior written approval, record, transmit and/or exploit any sound, image, data, statistics and/or description of the match for any purpose other than for private use.

-For every UEFA Europa Conference League match, the home club must provide UEFA, free of charge, with a single dedicated hospitality area for use by UEFA and the partners, which should be located within the club VIP area at the stadium.
+For every UEFA Europa League match, the home club must provide UEFA, free of charge, with a single dedicated hospitality area for use by UEFA and the partners, which should be located within the club VIP area at the stadium.
+From the round of 16 onwards, the relevant home clubs may be required to provide UEFA, free of charge, with an exclusive separate single area within the club hospitality area if space permits, or an area of the same standard elsewhere, for use by UEFA and the partners.
+The relevant requirements shall be determined by UEFA as part of the site visits undertaken at each stadium.

 The standard of these facilities must be at least comparable to the highest standard available in the stadium.
 If the home club is not able to offer such facilities within the stadium, it must find an alternative solution at its own expense outside the stadium.
 Such alternative solution must be of a standard comparable to that of an indoor facility.
 UEFA will notify the clubs of the relevant size requirements of such hospitality facilities.